Djwarf/Qasa/src/crypto/security_review.md

 ## Conclusion

-The QaSa cryptography module implements a strong foundation for post-quantum secure communications.
+The QaSa cryptography module implements a strong foundation for post-quantum cryptographic operations.
 The use of NIST-standardized post-quantum algorithms, combined with proper authenticated encryption and key management, provides a good security posture.

 Key improvements needed:
 - Secure memory handling throughout the codebase
 - Enhanced key distribution and authentication
 - Better error handling and recovery mechanisms

-With these improvements, the module will be well-positioned for use in secure communications applications, with protection against both current and future cryptographic threats.
+With these improvements, the module will be well-positioned for use in cryptographic applications, with protection against both current and future cryptographic threats.

 ## Review Methodology